llvm/Community.o/content/get_involved/content.md

 #### Join a Group

 We have specific [community groups](https://community-dot-o.llvm.org/groups/) for people to connect with others with similar backgrounds and experiences.
 Currently, we have one group: Women in Compilers and Tools.
-If you are intersted in starting a community group, please [email us](mailto:community.o@llvm.org) or reach out on Discourse/Discord.
+If you are interested in starting a community group, please [email us](mailto:community.o@llvm.org) or reach out on Discourse/Discord.

 #### Attend our Events